 NPSIC MUN 2020

 The world that we live in today has transformed a lot.
-We face different kinds of challenges which needs to be delt with varied skill sets.
+We face different kinds of challenges which needs to be dealt with varied skill sets.
 We need people to think as “Global Citizens” as well as retain the sovereignty of their own nations.

 This year, NPSI Chennai achieved yet another milestone with our first intra-school MUN (Model United Nations) on 12 November, 2020, conducted online.
 The NPSIC MUN aims to encourage students expand their understanding about the world politics and develop their skills such as public speaking, diplomacy, writing, networking and confidence building.